DrQJojo/KaggleStoreSales/README.md

 For the sake of precision, I build models for each type of product then store them in a dict.
 Since most of the features are categorical, I use catboost as the basic model.

+Now it got rank 165/781.
 I believe there are lots to do in the future for this model, as the basic models are almost not tuned because I'm not familiar with catboost:(, and the information of holidays and locations is not fully leveraged.